EVERYONE is welcome to attend services. Whether or not you are a member of TBS, we encourage you to join us!

 Wednesday Morning 8:00 am

-Morning minyan meets every week and is followed by coffee and treats while we have a brief Torah study or community discussion on a variety of Jewish-related topics.
+Morning minyan meets every week and is followed by coffee and nosh while we have a brief Torah study or community discussion on a variety of Jewish-related topics.
 With or without tefillin, all are encouraged to attend.